Modi linear failure rate distribution with application to survival time data: Survival data analysis

 \subsection{First data set: bladder cancer remission times}

-This real data set is taken from Lee and Wang (2003) and refers to the survival times, in months, of 128 individuals diagnosed with bladder cancer.
+This real data set is taken from \cite{LeeWang2003} and refers to the survival times, in months, of 128 individuals diagnosed with bladder cancer.
 The data set is: 3.88, 7.39, 10.34, 14.83, 34.26, 0.90, 2.69, 4.18, 5.34, 7.59, 10.66, 15.96, 36.66, 1.05, 2.69, 4.23, 5.41, 7.62, 10.75, 16.62, 43.01, 1.19, 2.75, 4.26, 5.41, 7.63, 17.12, 46.12, 1.26, 2.83, 4.33, 5.49, 7.66, 11.25, 17.14, 79.05, 5.32, 1.35, 2.87, 5.62, 7.87, 11.64, 17.36, 1.40, 3.02, 4.34, 5.71, 7.93, 0.08, 2.09, 3.48, 4.87, 6.94, 8.66, 13.11, 23.63, 0.20, 2.23, 3.5, 4.98, 6.97, 9.02, 13.29, 0.40, 2.26, 3.57, 5.06, 7.09, 9.22, 13.80, 25.74, 0.50, 2.46, 3.64, 5.09, 7.26, 9.47, 14.24, 25.82, 0.51, 2.54, 3.70, 5.17, 7.28, 9.74, 14.76, 26.31, 0.81, 2.62, 3.82, 5.32, 7.32, 10.06, 14.77, 32.15, 2.64, 11.79, 18.10, 1.46, 4.40, 5.85, 8.26, 11.98, 19.13, 1.76, 3.25, 4.50, 6.25, 8.37, 12.02, 2.02, 3.31, 4.51, 6.54, 8.53, 12.03, 20.28, 2.02, 3.36, 6.76, 12.07, 21.73, 2.00, 3.36, 6.93, 8.65, 12.63 and 22.69.
-This data set has been studied by several authors like Benkhelifa (2017) and Kumawat et al. (2024).
+This data set has been studied by several authors like \cite{Benkhelifa2017} and \cite{KumawatModiNagar2023}.

-Some descriptive statistics are displayed in Table 2.
+Some descriptive statistics are displayed in Table \ref{tab2}.
 As shown in this table, the data set exhibits a skewness of 3.286 and a kurtosis of 18.481.
 The high positive skewness indicates that the distribution is strongly skewed to the right, with a long tail extending toward higher values.
 The kurtosis value, significantly greater than 3, suggests that the data are leptokurtic.
 Additionally, the distribution is described as unimodal, indicating a single prominent peak in the data.
-Figure 3(a) presents the boxplot of the data, which reveals the presence of more than six outliers.
+Figure \ref{fig3}(a) presents the boxplot of the data, which reveals the presence of more than six outliers.
 These extreme values are consistent with the observed high skewness and kurtosis, reinforcing the departure from symmetry and normality.
-Figure 3(b) displays the TTT (total time on test) plot, which takes a convex shape followed by a concave shape.
+Figure \ref{fig3}(b) displays the TTT (total time on test) plot, which takes a convex shape followed by a concave shape.
 This corresponds to an upside-down bathtub hazard rate.
 Hence, the MLFR distribution is suitable to model this lifetime data.